 ┌───────────────────────────────────────────────┤ Configuring libdvd-pkg ├───────────────────────────────────────────────┐ │ │ │ If activated, the APT post-invoke hook takes care of future automatic upgrades of libdvdcss2 (which may be triggered │ │ by new versions of libdvd-pkg).
 When updates are available, the hook will launch the process of downloading the │ │ source, recompiling it, and (if "apt-get check" reports no errors) using "dpkg -i" to install the new versions. │ │ │ │ Alternatively, the process can be launched manually by running "sudo dpkg-reconfigure libdvd-pkg". │ │ │ │ Enable automatic upgrades for libdvdcss2? │ │ │ │ <Yes> <No> │ │ │ └────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘

-In some cases, you may have to install additional tools depending on your version of Ubuntu.
-Run each line and if it doesn’t install, then it’s not compatible with the version of Ubuntu you’re using.
+Sometimes, you may have to install additional tools depending on your version of Ubuntu.
+Again, run each line, and if it doesn’t install, it’s not compatible with the version of Ubuntu you’re using.

 sudo apt install libdvdread7 sudo apt install libdvdread8 sudo apt install libdvdread4 sudo apt install libdvdnav4